 The account continues, “…there was a noise, and behold a shaking, and the bones came together, bone to his bone…the sinews and the flesh came up upon them, and the skin covered them above…and the breath came into them, and they lived, and stood up upon their feet, an exceeding great army” (vs. 7-8, 10).

-God will “lay sinews,” “bring flesh upon,” “cover with skin,” and “put breath in” countless billions, including those who lay in the bone fields of the battle of Stalingrad and those buried in the valley of Hamongog.
+God will “lay sinews,” “bring flesh upon,” “cover with skin,” and “put breath in” countless billions, including those who lay in the bone fields of the battle of Stalingrad and those who have died throughout history.

-By this time, a supergovernment led by God will have long been established and will be teaching all nations a way that leads to peace and prosperity.
+When God’s supergovernment is fully in place, He will teach all nations a way that leads to peace and prosperity.
 Under this perfect system, Russia’s national trait of uniting to support a common cause will be fully realized.

 This system is the Kingdom of God.
 Daniel 7:14 describes it: “And there was given Him [Jesus Christ] dominion, and glory, and a kingdom, that all people, nations, and languages, should serve Him: His dominion is an everlasting dominion, which shall not pass away, and His kingdom that which shall not be destroyed.”

 Under the Kingdom, Russia will finally be part of a perfect government that encircles the globe—and they will help fulfill their long-held national desire to ensure order and peace in the world.